Skip to main content

 StatusWhat it meansWhat likely caused itWhat to doTiming

-Password IncorrectThe utility website rejected the login credentials.Your client changed their utility website password, or the credentials were entered incorrectly during setup.Use the Reconnect action to enter the correct password.
-If it’s a client’s account, ask them for the updated password or send a magic link.You need to take action.
+Password IncorrectThe utility website rejected the login credentials.
+This usually means the password was changed recently.The utility password may have changed, or the credentials were entered incorrectly during setup.Use the Reconnect action to enter the correct password.
+If someone else manages the login, ask them for the updated password or send a magic link.You need to take action.
 Data collection is paused until this is resolved.

 Additional Credentials NeededThe portal is asking for extra verification — security questions, a PIN, or additional identity confirmation.The utility website added a new verification step, or it’s asking questions that weren’t part of the original setup.Use the Reconnect action and answer the additional prompts.
 You’ll need the answers to any security questions.You need to take action.

-Website DownThe utility provider’s website is temporarily unavailable.The utility company is experiencing an outage, performing maintenance, or has server issues.
-This happens more often than you’d think.Nothing.
+Website DownThe utility provider’s website is temporarily unavailable.The utility company is experiencing an outage, performing maintenance, or has server issues.Nothing.
 Nectar will automatically retry on the next weekly check.
 This almost always resolves on its own within a few days.Resolves automatically.
 No action needed.

 No Accounts FoundNectar logged in successfully but didn’t find any utility accounts in the portal.The utility account may have been closed, the login might be for a different service (like payment-only access), or accounts are hidden behind an additional step on the website.Log into the utility website yourself and confirm accounts are visible.
-If they are, contact [email protected].You need to investigate.
+If they are, email [email protected].You need to investigate.

 How to reconnect